-Politics is taught in the Upper School only, but the lively Politics and Economics Society, Polecon, runs a programme of speakers which attracts many younger pupils.
+Politics is taught for a two year A level course only, but the lively Politics and Economics Society, Polecon, runs an exciting programme of speakers which attracts many younger pupils.

-We follow the OCR course (pdf) at AS and A levels.
+Currently we follow the OCR course for AS and A level.

-At AS we look at Government in the UK, considering such questions as: the role and function of Parliament; the nature, role and ideologies of political parties; the role of pressure groups; whether the UK has become more or less democratic in recent years; and how effectively rights and liberties are protected in the UK.
+At AS level we focus on the contemporary government and politics of the UK.
+We consider such questions as: the role and function of Parliament; the ideologies and internal democracy of political parties; the role of pressure groups; whether the UK has become more or less democratic in recent years; and how effectively rights and liberties are protected in the UK.
+In addition, a compulsory extended essay competition is held for all pupils in this year, which encourages them to go beyond the syllabus, and promotes independent learning and scholarship.

-The A2 course looks at political ideas and concepts.
-Major theories in modern political thought to do with issues like rights, democracy, power and authority, the nation state and globalisation, are explored.
-In addition to new ideologies like religious fundamentalism and ecologism, we study traditional ideologies such as socialism, liberalism and conservatism.
+The A2 course looks at political ideas and concepts and examples can be drawn upon from an international context.
+We explore major political concepts such as rights, democracy, power and authority, the nation state and globalisation.
+In addition, we study a range of political ideologies and their thinkers ranging from feminism and religious fundamentalism through to conservatism, socialism and liberalism.
 We then build on this theoretical understanding to look at how these concepts lead to political debates in the world today: for example, whether globalisation is a cause or effect of Islamic fundamentalism, whether international institutions are able to deal with the financial crisis, or whether the security of the UK should come before individual rights.

 After St Paul's